JoeLazarus/demo/README.md

-# This is a Demo Prject
+# This is a Demo Project

 This is a simple readme file.
+I am making this change